-Whether your kid has Old MacDonald aspirations or wants a big red barn to call her own, a farm party could be just what the tractor ordered.
-To get you started, we’ve harvested a select crop of activities to enjoy pre- or post-birthday cake.
-These games, crafts, and pretend play projects will get everybody outside and in the farm spirit.
+Whether your kid has Old MacDonald aspirations or wants a big red barn to call her own, a farm-theme party could be just what the tractor ordered.
+To get you started, we’ve harvested the very best farm games to enjoy pre- or post-birthday cake.
+These farm games, crafts, and pretend play projects are perfect for a farm birthday party.

-Here's where all those little plastic farm animals you're constantly stepping over will come in handy.
-Spread hay (you can buy this at a craft supply store) on an old sheet, or in a wagon or even in the yard.
-Give each party guest their own container—a small bucket works great—and tell all your little farmers that their stock has gotten lose and needs to be "corralled."
-Then let them sort, search and gather to their heart's content!
+Here's where all those plastic farm animals you're constantly stepping over will come in handy.
+Spread hay on an old sheet, or in a wagon or even in the yard.
+Give each party guest a container and tell them the farm stock has gotten lose and needs to be "corralled."
+Then let them sort, search and gather to their heart's content.

 You could say this idea from Cupcake Wishes & Birthday Dreams is udderly unique.
 All you need to teach the littles how to milk a cow is cardboard, some bovine-drawing skills, and a latex glove.
 Find out more here.

-Have any cereal boxes and popsicle sticks hanging around?
+Have cereal boxes and popsicle sticks stashed away somewhere?
 Good, because Crayon Box Chronicles is ready to tell you how to use them to create a farm world that's just the right size for curious kids.
 It's the perfect entertainment for sensory and imaginative play.
 Get all the info you need here.